elkirk/nvim.config/README.md

 ## Plugins requiring additional configuration

-### Codeium

-[codeium.nvim](https://github.com/Exafunction/codeium.nvim) is an ai completion tool that you can use as a source for your completion suggestions.
-You'll need to run `:Codeium auth` and use the link to get an api token to give to the plugin.
-Next, you'll need to find and uncomment the two locations in this config where codeium can be used as a source.
-Try `sg` or `<leader>sg` and grepping for `codeium` to find these lines.

 ### Pyright (Python LSP) Virtual Env Configuration

 Getting pyright to recognize the correct virtual environment to use for its